 * Confirmation of contract and deposit receipt; assignment of butchering and delivery groups

-* Final weight and payment information sent out two weeks prior to pickup/delivery; payment to be made within ten days
+* Final weight and payment information sent out two weeks prior to pickup/delivery; payment to be made on or before delivery date.

 * Pickup and delivery day, beef for everyone!